sakshatshinde/sakshat/content/kazakhstan/index.md

 People here don't speak english. `Google Translate` is indispensable, most people speak Russian and Kazakh.
 The only people we found who spoke english were the immigration agents at the airport and luckily our landlord.
 Because of this travelling alone is an adventure in itself.

 Fashion.
 Apparently dressing colorful is not the norm - maybe its more of a european thing.
 People here don't usually smile - it is considered a sign of `stupidity`.
 I personally don't have an opinion on this, it's a cultural thing and smiling didn't get us into trouble and we were smiliing 24x7 while we were in Kazakhstan 🇰🇿.
-Off-course you get the `foreigner-pass` so don't fret about it.
+Of course you get the `foreigner-pass` so don't fret about it.

 I'd usually tell people to be beware about shady areas but in Almaty even those areas were quite ok, they didn't feel as bad or scary.
 It was mostly people over-staying their visas and living in old apartments trying to earn a living.
 We couldn't find any homeless people there.